 Hypothesis Testing

 Table 3 also gives hypothesis testing [14] result that described on the P-values.
-By comparing P-value with a default significant level (α = 0.05), we can easily see that K-S test results accept the null hypothesis (i.e., there is a similarity in the distribution) for all flows, except the attack flow.
-However, for further analysis or detecting each flow and categorizing it into known or unknown flows, we need to make another hypothesis by comparing each K-S distance with a minimum distance value, denoted as FPRmin.
-As a preliminary test, we adopted different FPRmin valued from critical values derived from significant level and several observed data as formulated in Eq.
-7. Table 4 shows the list of FPRmin for recommended significant level α as suggested by reference [13] for the number observed data N equal to 600.
+By comparing P-value with a default significant level (α = 0.05), it can be easily seen that K-S test results accept the null hypothesis (i.e., there is a similarity in the distribution) for all flows, except the attack flow.
+However, for further analysis or detecting each flow and categorizing it into known or unknown flows, another hypothesis need to be made by comparing each K-S distance with a minimum distance value, denoted as FPRmin.
+As a preliminary test, different FPRmin was adopted, valued from critical values derived from significant level and several observed data as formulated in (7).
+Table 4 shows the list of FPRmin for recommended significant level α as suggested by [13] for the number observed data N equal to 600.

+Figure 3.
+Flow rate graph from packet-level monitoring.

+Figure 4.
+Numerical CDF for observed rate values from overall packets and classified flows.

+Figure 5.
+Empirical CDF for observed rate values from overall packets and classified flows.

+Table 3

+The Summary of K-S Distances